ory/hydra/README.md

 ### Ory Kratos: Identity and User Infrastructure and Management

-[Ory Kratos](https://github.com/ory/kratos) is an API-first Identity and User A management system that is built according to
+[Ory Kratos](https://github.com/ory/kratos) is an API-first Identity and User Management system that is built according to
 [cloud architecture best practices](https://www.ory.sh/docs/next/ecosystem/software-architecture-philosophy).
-It implements core use cases that almost every software application needs to deal with: Self-service Login and Registration, Multi-Factor Authentication (MFA/2FA), Account Recovery and Verification, Profile, and Account Management.
+It implements core use cases that almost every software application needs to deal with: Self-service Login and Registration, Multi-Factor Authentication (MFA/2FA), Account Recovery and Verification, Profile and Account Management.

 ### Ory Hydra: OAuth2 & OpenID Connect Server

 [Ory Hydra](https://github.com/ory/hydra) is an OpenID Certified™ OAuth2 and OpenID Connect Provider which easily connects to any existing identity system by writing a tiny "bridge" application.
-Gives absolute control over the user interface and user experience flows.
+Gives absolute control over user interface and user experience flows.

 ### Ory Oathkeeper: Identity & Access Proxy